bimalka98/bimalka98/README.md

 Bimalka is a full-time Embedded Software Engineer (remote) at Sagence AI, Santa Clara, CA.

-* He graduated with an Honors Degree of B. Sc. of Engineering (Electronic, Telecommunication & Computing) from the University of Moratuwa in Sri Lanka, in July 2023.
+* He graduated with an Honours Degree of B. Sc. of Engineering (Electronic, Telecommunication & Computing) from the University of Moratuwa in Sri Lanka, in July 2023.
 * He is a driven and passionate professional who is exploring the fields of:
     - Computer Vision & Image Processing<br>
     - Embedded Software<br>